ChaseWest/Blog/May-2014/MutationObserverAPI.md

 > mutations to target's children are to be observed.

+This setting watches for a change to a DOM nodes attribute within the target node.
+Examples of this would be removing a `name` attribute, adding a new `id` or modifying a `class`.
+There are two options that go along with this: `attributeOldValue` and `attributeFilter` that are described below.

 ### `childList`

 > mutations to target's attributes are to be observed.